Introduction

 A project retrospective template you can reuse

-What went well: what contributed positively to the outcome or made execution smoother.
+What contributed positively to the outcome or made execution smoother?

-What did not go well: what created delays, confusion, rework, or weaker results.
+What created delays, confusion, rework, or weaker results?

-Decisions to reuse: what should become part of future workflow, review structure, or team process.
+What should become part of future workflow, review structure, or team process?

-Changes for next time: what should be done differently on the next project.
+What should be done differently on the next project?

-Owners and follow-up: who is responsible for carrying the changes forward, and where they will show up next.
+Who is responsible for carrying the changes forward, and where will they show up next?

 This template is simple on purpose.
 It is enough structure to turn messy recall into a stable team artifact without becoming an overly formal exercise.